 - I held approx. 25 special responsibilities on the Dept. level

 - Community-wise: Was a member of the Regional Medical Program Stroke Committee, Treated clients in return for having sessions videotaped to us in OT education.
 I was on the Sewall Rehab.
-Center Advisory committee for 8 years, on the advisory committee of the Colorado Early Childhood Interagency State Plan Grant for Children with Disabilities for 2 years.
+Center Advisory committee for eight years, on the advisory committee of the Colorado Early Childhood Interagency State Plan Grant for Children with Disabilities for two years.
 I was a member of the League of Women Voters (including service on the Administration team and also spokes person for some time).
-I was treasurer for the Senior Singles group (through Senior Center of FC) for about 5 years and was Secretary and newsletter editor for the Northern Front Range Wanderers Volksmarch group for a while.
+I was treasurer for the Senior Singles group (through Senior Center of FC) for about five years and was Secretary and newsletter editor for the Northern Front Range Wanderers Volksmarch group for a while.